zkoolmao/Account-Generator-Bot/README.md

 # ⚙️ Setup

 1. Add your own bot to your server, with application.commands
-2. Go to secrets, add your bot token.
-The key is token, and value is your bot's token.
+2. Go to main.py, and add your bot token on bot.run.
 3. Go to Discord, enable developer mode, go to your Discord server and right click on the channel, and click on Copy Channel ID.
-After that, go back to secrets, and add freeId as the key, value is the ID.
+After that, go to cogs, fgen and change the channel ids.
 4. Run it.

-# 📚 Need accounts to restock?
-- Join https://discord.gg/gen, the best account generator on Discord with tons of accounts.

 # ⭐ Features